Kinjal-Soneji/01_Accordion/README.md

 ### Usage
 - Click on an accordion title to expand or collapse the corresponding content.
 - Only one section can be expanded at a time.
+-
+  ## Acknowledgments
+- Font Awesome for the icons used in the project.